 In Western medicine the digestive system incorporates the stomach, the intestines, the pancreas, the liver, and the gallbladder.
-In Chinese medicine the liver, the gall bladder, the small intestine and the large intestine belong to other organ partnerships and other elements.
-Thus “the spleen” in Chinese medicine incorporates the remaining stomach and pancreas.
-Yet it is important to always include the intestines when we think about “the spleen” as they participate together with the pancreas in the digestion (the pancreas secretes digestive enzymes into the small intestine where the absorption of the nutrients takes place).
-The liver and the gallbladder also participate in the digestion (the liver produces bile while the gall bladder stores the bile and secretes it into the small intestine to emulsify and digest fat).
-Therefore the liver and gallbladder also have an overall relation to “the spleen”.
-Thus it is most helpful whenever it is related to “the spleen” in Chinese medicine to think of all organs that collectively participate in the digestion whether or not these organs belong to other organ partnerships.
+In Chinese medicine the Liver, the Gall Bladder, the Small Intestine and the Large Intestine belong to other organ partnerships and other elements, and the Stomach is the partner organ of the Spleen.
+Thus “the Spleen” incorporates the remaining organ pancreas.
+Yet to refer to the Spleen as another name for the pancreas doesn't give a suficcient idea of what "the Spleen" really is.
+We also need to include the Small Intestine as it participates together with the pancreas in the digestion (the pancreas secretes digestive enzymes into the Small Intestine where the absorption of the nutrients takes place).
+The Liver and the Gall Bladder also participate in the digestion (the Liver produces bile while the Gall Bladder stores the bile and secretes it into the Small Intestine to emulsify and digest fat).
+Therefore the Liver and Gall Bladder also have some relation to the Spleen.
+Thus it would be most helpful whenever we refer to the Spleen in Chinese medicine not to think of one specific body organ but a group of organs that together participate in the digestion, specifically the ones that work together to transform, absorb and transport the food nutrients.

-The major role of "the spleen" is to transform food and drink into blood and energy, and distribute them to other organs and tissues.
+The major role of the Spleen is to transform food and liquids into nutrients, blood and energy, and distribute them to other organs and tissues.
 This enormously difficult task takes a lot of energy on its own to take place.
-Therefore if one is overworked and/or malnourished (which is something common for the contemporary person) the spleen will become deficient and unable to “manufacture” sufficient amount of blood and energy.
+Therefore if one is overworked and/or malnourished (which is something common for the contemporary person) the Spleen will become deficient and unable to “manufacture” sufficient amount of blood and energy.
 If this becomes continuous and chronic one may become not only energy deficient but also blood deficient.
-Thus in Traditional Chinese Medicine blood deficiency is often treated by tonifying “the spleen”.
+Thus in traditional Chinese medicine blood deficiency is often treated by tonifying the Spleen.

-Apart from transporting the various food essences to the other parts of the body, "the spleen" also controls the transformation and transportation of fluids by separating the clear fluids from the dirty fluids.
-The clear fluids are sent to the lungs (which further distribute them to the skin) and the dirty fluids are sent down to the intestines for further separation and distribution.
-If "the spleen" is weak and the transportation of fluids is impaired there will be fluid retention called “dampness” in Traditional Chinese Medicine.
-One of the main symptoms of dampness is edema but other symptoms also include tiredness, lack of energy, and loose stools as the nature of dampness is to slow processes down and to make things sluggish (1) Therefore besides that t"he spleen" likes warm temperature and sweet taste because they give energy, the spleen also likes dryness.
+Apart from transporting the various food essences to the other parts of the body, the Spleen also controls the transformation and transportation of fluids by separating the clear fluids from the dirty fluids.
+The clear fluids are sent to the Lung (which further distribute them to the skin) and the dirty fluids are sent down to the intestines for further separation and distribution.
+If the Spleen is weak and the transportation of fluids is impaired there will be fluid retention called “dampness” in traditional Chinese medicine.
+One of the main symptoms of dampness is edema but other symptoms also include tiredness, lack of energy, and loose stools as the nature of dampness is to slow processes down and to make things sluggish (1) Therefore besides that the Spleen likes warm temperature and sweet taste because they give energy, the Spleen also likes dryness.

-As the spleen transports blood and energy to the tissues of the whole body a “weak spleen” will lead to weak muscles, particularly in the limbs.
-Internal dampness – a chronically weak spleen - manifests in sensation of solidity and heaviness of the limbs.
+As the Spleen transports blood and Qi to the tissues of the whole body a weak Spleen will lead to weak muscles, particularly weak limbs.
+Internal dampness – a chronically weak Spleen - manifests in sensation of solidity and heaviness of the limbs.

-On a mental level the spleen governs the thought.
-Thus any mental processes such as thinking, concentrating, studying, and focusing are governed by the spleen.
-People with healthy spleens are generally active, practical, and responsible, they study well and memorize efficiently.
-People with unhealthy spleens tend to have a “busy mind”, over think and manifest “stuck behavior”.
-When there is accumulated dampness in the spleen the thoughts take the quality of the dampness and become sticky, gluing, and oppressive.
+On a mental level the Spleen governs the thought.
+Thus any mental processes such as thinking, concentrating, studying, and focusing are governed by the Spleen.
+People with healthy Spleen are generally active, practical, and responsible, they study well and memorize efficiently.
+People with unhealthy Spleen tend to have “busy mind”, over think and manifest “stuck behavior”.
+When there is accumulated dampness in the Spleen the thoughts take the quality of the dampness and become sticky and oppressive.

-If you feel that your "spleen" is in disharmony review the following materials to determine what pathology corresponds to your condition and learn some of Traditional Chinese Medicine's approaches with foods and acupressure - some of the purest treatment methods known.
+If you feel that your Spleen is in disharmony review the following materials to determine what pathology corresponds to your condition and learn some of traditional Chinese medicine's healing approaches with foods and acupressure.

 (1) Maciocia, Giovanni (1989).
 The Foundations of Chinese Medicine.
 Nanjing: Harcourt Publishers Limited